-PRACTICAL NURSING CORE REQUIREMENTS - (30 credits)
+PRACTICAL NURSING CORE REQUIREMENTS

 LPN 131 Foundations of Nursing

 LPN 180 Nursing Care of Adults-1A

 LPN 181 Nursing Care of Adults-1B

-LPN 182 Role of the Practical Nurse

 LPN 185 Nursing Care of Adults II

 LPN 186 Maternal/Child Concepts

-Preferable to be taken before being admitted to the nursing program.
-See advisor.
+LPN 187 Role of the Practical Nurse

-NOTE: Nursing courses include various labs and clinicals, this must be taken in addition to the lectures.
+NOTE: nursing courses include various labs and clinicals, that must be taken in addition to the lectures.
 Be sure to follow directions each semester and consult with an academic advisor for guidance.
 This schedule is subject to change on short notice.
 Specific clinical sites and times cannot be guaranteed.
 The nursing department reserves the right to change the curriculum and program requirements as necessary.
 The nursing program requirements are highly demanding and time consuming.
 Following admission, full-time employment is not recommended.

-NURSING - LPN TO ADN - ASSOCIATE IN APPLIED SCIENCE (TNUR.AAS)
+Nursing - LPN To ADN - Associate in Applied Science

+(TNUR.AAS)

-The Associate in Applied Science, Nursing - LPN to ADN program consists of integrated lectures, labs, and clinicals conducted in approved clinical education affiliate settings.
+The Associate in Applied Science, Nursing - LPN to ADN program consists of integrated lectures, labs and clinicals conducted in approved clinical education affiliate settings.
 The program is designed to educate students to provide competent nursing care in a variety of health care settings and for employment in the field of registered nursing.
 Candidates who successfully complete the LPN to ADN programs are eligible to apply for the licensing examination (NCLEX-RN) required for licensure as a registered professional nurse (RN).

-There are special admission requirements to the LPN to ADN nursing program and it is the student's responsibility to understand the requirements and adhere to them.
+There are special admission requirements to the LPN to ADN nursing program, and it is the student's responsibility to understand the requirements and adhere to them.
 Students must apply for the program within published time frames.
 Students must meet with an academic advisor who will explain the program and admission process.
 Admission is not guaranteed and spaces are limited.
 The selection process is subject to change.
 Students must meet all admission requirements.